ninglg/leetcode/README.md

 # leetcode
-Solutions to the problems of LeetCode
+Solutions to the problems of LeetCode.